adriannazaw/projects_Google_Advanced_Data_Analytics/README.md

 ## Courses
 - ✅ Foundations of Data Science
 - ✅ Get Started with Python
-- 🟠 Go Beyond the Numbers: Translate Data into Insights (in progress)
+- ✅ Go Beyond the Numbers: Translate Data into Insights
-- ⬜ The Power of Statistics
+- 🟠 The Power of Statistics (in progress)
 - ⬜ Regression Analysis: Simplify Complex Data Relationships
 - ⬜ The Nuts and Bolts of Machine Learning
 - ⬜ Google Advanced Data Analytics Capstone